October 7, 1995

 Spill Your Guts or Theirs!

 Grab the third tidal wave of karnage and mystery!
-Shao Khan has seized absolute control of Earth and the Outworld.
-Now both are plunged into oblivion, overrun by Shao Khan’s savage creatures.
+Shao Kahn has seized absolute control of Earth and the Outworld.
+Now both are plunged into oblivion, overrun by Shao Kahn’s savage creatures.
 You must klash with evil to pierce the darkness.
 Are you ready to shred your soul in battle?

 Also released in a standard jewel case version.